SOAP and HTTP API

 API calls are made to a URL that consists of the first part of the web address of your MailUp admin console.
 This URL is unique for each MailUp account.

 Log into your MailUp admin console and look at the browser address field.
 It will look something likeor

 2: The WS User Name is your API user name.
 It starts with the letter "a" followed by your numeric account number.

 For your internet and application security, enter a strong password (6-8 characters long, case-sensitive, include special characters) in the password field and click on Save.

 Enabling the API and authorizing your IP address

 Please see Connecting to MailUp.

 The debugging option is for mostly for internal purposes.
-It enables more detailed errors in certain scenarios (e.g. during import).
-Typically, it should remained unchecked (disabled).
+It enabled more detailed errors in certain scenarios (e.g. during import).
+Typically, it should renamed unchecked (disabled).